 Gayle Larson Schuck is a North Dakota native.
 A graduate of Bismarck State College and the University of Mary, she worked in public information and development for 28 years.
 When she isn’t plotting her next scene, Gayle enjoys gardening, reading and outdoor adventures with her family.
 She has taught adult Christian ed classes for over 30 years, and is a member of Dakota Writers and American Christian Fiction Writers.

-What are you currently working on?
+What book or article are you currently working on or just released?

 My third novel, Amber’s Choice, was just released in July.
 It’s based at Cottonwood Creek, where marriage is in style, families are strong, and the lonely find friendship.
 Amber McLean calling and greatest desire is to return to Cottonwood Creek and Kelly Jorgenson, the man she loves.
 But will her fast-track career and family obligations force her to decide between her calling and her career?
 It’s a sequel to my first book, By the Banks of Cottonwood Creek.
 I also have a historical novel out called Secrets of the Dark Closet.